COVID-19 update Phone :+1-301-330-88111-800-WILCOXON

 Wilcoxon Sensing Technologies, a vibration monitoring products manufacturer and supplier, actively participates in the vibration analysis, process automation, condition monitoring and machinery diagnostics industries.
 We attend and exhibit at many industry events to meet with those who are new to the field of vibration monitoring and see customers, partners and industry veterans.
 If you would like to meet with a Wilcoxon representative at an industry event, please use the Schedule Booth Meeting button below for the particular event where you are interested in meeting with us, or contact us using our General Inquiry form.

 Machinery health monitoring is a vital part of maintenance programs that reduce costs and downtime, but you don’t have to be a vibration expert to improve your process.
 You can monitor critical machinery vibration levels using cost-effective sensors and transmitters that run on common 4-20 mA loops.
+The latest generation of vibration transmitters are field-configurable and pre-process data to enhance fault diagnostics compared to simplified overall vibration data.

 Selecting the right cable assembly for a vibration sensor is highly dependent on the environment in which the sensor will operate.
 In a rugged industrial setting, a cable assembly may be called on to protect against water or dust ingress, extreme temperatures, corrosive elements, sharp objects, EMI, RFI, and radiation.
 In this webinar, you will learn to select the cable, protection level, and connector fittings to ensure data reliability in your unique plant environment.